ysonggit/ysonggit.github.io/index.md

 * * *

-I joined [Lotus Cars](https://www.lotuscars.com/de-DE) as a senior algorithm engineer since 2022.
-At Lotus, I am responsible for the SAAS platform on AWS which processes the collected test data to support the ADAS function improvement.
+I have been with [Lotus Cars](https://www.lotuscars.com/de-DE) as a Senior Algorithm Engineer since 2022.
+At Lotus, I manage the SaaS platform on AWS, which processes collected test data to enhance ADAS functionalities.

-My actual role is close to the cloud architect.
-My work scope spans from cloud infrastructure, SAAS application development and depolyment, data close loop and compliance, as well as project planning.
+My role closely aligns with that of a cloud architect.
+My responsibilities encompass cloud infrastructure, SaaS application development and deployment, data privacy and lifecycle management and compliance, as well as project planning.

-The picture below was taken in Shanghai Lotus store, I and the "Lotus x Hope" bicycle, which will be the bike used by the British Cycling team in Olympics 2024, Paris.
+The photo below was taken at the Lotus store in Shanghai, featuring me and the 'Lotus x Hope' bicycle, which will be used by the British Cycling team in the 2024 Paris Olympics.

 <img src="./assets/img/lotus_bike.jpg" width="450">

 My first job in Germany was in 2019, when I worked at [Aptiv](http://www.aptiv.com) as senior algorithm enigneer.
 I worked on ADAS function development for BMW and PSA projects.
 My major contribution was leading the software development of radar processing and perception on L4 autonomous driving robotaxi of [Motional](http://www.motional.com).

+My first job in Germany began in 2019 at [Aptiv](http://www.aptiv.com), where I served as a Senior Algorithm Engineer.
+I contributed to ADAS function development for BMW and PSA projects, leading the software development for radar processing and perception on [Motional](http://www.motional.com)'s Level 4 autonomous driving [robotaxi based on IONIQ 5](https://motional.com/news/motional-and-lyft-deliver-first-rides-motionals-new-all-electric-ioniq-5-autonomous-vehicle).

-Before moving to Germany, I worked for [Groupon](http://www.groupon.com) for 3.5 years as a back-end software engineer in Seattle, USA, and Dublin, Ireland.
+Prior to my move to Germany, I worked for [Groupon](http://www.groupon.com) as a back-end software engineer for 3.5 years, based in Seattle, USA, and Dublin, Ireland.

-In Seattle, I was with the marketing team.
-For the online e-commerce marketplace companies like Groupon, the Customer Relationship Management (CRM) platform is de facto, a key tool to drive the sales growth.
-There I have gained valuable experience in developing web services in a modern, agile software engineering manner.
-More importantly, I have grown myself by ownerships and collaborating with my team, cross-functional teams, and product managers to deliver impactful features to production.
-My team owned several scalable, highly available systems to handle millions of traffic per day.
-My hands-on engineering experience was in two categories: 1) the back-end REST service development with Java and 2) the data engineering work on the Hadoop ecosystem (HDFS, YARN, Hive, Spark) with Scala.
+In Seattle, I was part of the marketing team.
+At an online e-commerce marketplace like Groupon, the Customer Relationship Management (CRM) platform is a crucial tool for driving sales growth.
+During this time, I gained valuable experience in developing web services using modern, agile software engineering practices.
+I also developed a strong sense of ownership and honed my skills in collaborating with team members, cross-functional teams, and product managers to deliver impactful features.
+My team was responsible for several scalable, highly available systems that handled millions of requests per day.
+My hands-on engineering experience included: 1) back-end REST service development with Java and 2) data engineering within the Hadoop ecosystem (HDFS, YARN, Hive, Spark) using Scala.

 This one was shot when I was attending the Spark Summit 2017 with the team.

 <img src="./assets/img/me_spark.jpg" width="450">

-In Dublin, I moved to the goods team to support the EMEA merchandise platform.
-Although the “realtime” performance was not the feature of strength for this application, meanwhile, the traffic was much lower compared to the previous web services I had worked on, I still got plenty of new challenges when developing front-end features with a JavaScript framework and the back-end features with Rails.
-Yes, kind of “full-stack” experience.
+In Dublin, I transitioned to the goods team to support the EMEA merchandise platform.
+Although this application did not require "realtime" performance and handled lower traffic compared to my previous projects, I faced new challenges in developing front-end features with a JavaScript framework and back-end features with Rails, providing me with valuable "full-stack" experience.

 ## Education